A vaccine study in college students will help determine when it’s safe to take masks off

 “We never would have found a lot of these people if we weren’t doing surveillance.
 We would have never known,” said Kristen Bjorkman, a postdoctoral researcher before the pandemic who now coordinates covid-19 science research at UC-Boulder.
 “You find what you look for, and you don’t find what you don’t look for.”

 Early in the pandemic, there was doubt about whether asymptomatic people could spread the disease.
 It quickly became clear this was one of the most profound misconceptions about the virus, one that rendered traditional public-health measures, such as isolating sick people or screening for symptoms, only partly effective.
-Disease specialists realized the virus can spread before people develop symptoms and even when they never develop symptoms.
+Disease specialists realized that the virus can spread before people develop symptoms and even when they never develop symptoms.
 But how much this contributes to transmission remained a point of debate.

 Many had assumed that people without symptoms might be far less likely to spread the virus.
 But UC-Boulder researchers found in an earlier study that wasn’t necessarily true.

 They discovered that college students who were infected but did not have symptoms at the time of testing bore a strong resemblance to the sickest hospitalized patients when it came to who was a potential spreader.
 In both groups, 2 percent of the people were responsible for carrying 90 percent of the virus in the population studied.
-That meant there were supercarriers lurking among those who had not spiked a fever or developed a cough, knocking down the assumption that people with no symptoms were less prone to be potent reservoirs of the virus.
+That meant that supercarriers were lurking among those who had not spiked a fever or developed a cough, knocking down the assumption that people with no symptoms were less prone to be potent reservoirs of the virus.

 Another study from Boulder found support for the idea that the amount of virus in people’s noses could be the determining factor in whether they spread the infection.
-Students who infected their roommates had 6.5 times as much virus in their nose as those who were infected but didn’t spread the virus to their roommates.
+Students who infected their roommates had 6.5 times as much virus in their noses as those who were infected but didn’t spread the virus to their roommates.
 The college established isolation residence halls to stop the virus spreading like wildfire through dorms, but to researchers’ surprise, there was no pattern to suggest that isolating people earlier in the infection helped prevent spread.

 Now, students may help determine how normal campus life will be when universities convene in the fall.